TonyM1958/FoxESS-Cloud/README.md

 Report data provides information on the energy produced by the inverter, battery charge and discharge energy, grid consumption and feed-in energy and home energy consumption:

 ```
-f.get_report(report_type, d, v)
+f.get_report(report_type, d, v, totals)
 ```
 + report_type sets the period covered by the report and is one of 'day', 'week', 'month', 'year':
-+ when 'day' is selected, energy is reported each hour through the day;
++ when 'day' is selected, energy is reported each hour through the day
-+ when 'week' is selected, energy is reported for the 7 days up to and including the date;
++ when 'week' is selected, energy is reported for the 7 days up to and including the date
-+ when 'month' is selected, energy is reported each day through the month;
++ when 'month' is selected, energy is reported each day through the month
 + when 'year' is selected, energy is reported each month through the year
 + d is a date and time in the format 'YYYY-MM-DD HH:MM:SS'.
 The default is yesterday
 + v is a variable, or list of variables.
 The default is to use report_vars
++ totals=1 quick report with just total for a day. report_type must be 'day' or this parameter will be ignored

 The list of variables that can be reported on is stored in f.report_vars.

 Note that reporting by 'day' produces inaccurate hourly data, where the sum does not reconcile with the daily total given in the monthly report.
 To correct this, reporting by day also gets the monthly data and uses the daily total to correctly report the total.

-The result data for each variable include the following attributes:
+The result data for each variable include the following attributes when totals=1:
 + 'variable': name of the data set
++ 'total': corrected total of the data items

+When totals=0, the following attributes are also available:

 + 'data': dictionary of 'index' and 'value' for each data point
 + 'date': that was used to produce the report
 + 'count': the number of data items